TamasKovacs8304/Codeberry/README.md

 # Codeberry
-Tasks on a course at Codeberry
+Tasks on a python course at Codeberry School